RISCOSS/riscoss-risk-modeling/README.md

 In the RISCOSS platform we have 2 kinds of models (risk and goal models), these models are needed to describe the assessed risks and the impacted goals for a concrete entity.
 In order to perform the risk analysis for an specific entity, the risk models can use some data gathered by the data collectors configured for this entity.

+Please see https://github.com/RISCOSS/riscoss-data-collector for detailed information about the data collectors.
 Detailed information about the RISCOSS models in [this repository wiki](https://github.com/RISCOSS/riscoss-risk-modeling/wiki).

 #How to contribute to this repository